fmartingr/tellme/README.md

-# Menu-Whisper
+# Tell me

 A macOS menu bar application that provides offline speech-to-text transcription using Whisper-family models and automatically inserts the transcribed text into the currently focused application.

 ## Overview

-Menu-Whisper is designed to be a privacy-focused, offline-first speech recognition tool for macOS.
+Tell me is designed to be a privacy-focused, offline-first speech recognition tool for macOS.
 It runs entirely locally on Apple Silicon machines, requiring no internet connection during normal operation (only for initial model downloads).

 ### Key Features